dotnet/AspNetCore.Docs/aspnetcore/grpc/browser.md

 ### HTTP protocol

-Included with .NET, the ASP.NET Core gRPC service template creates an app that's only configured for HTTP/2.
+The ASP.NET Core gRPC service template, included in the .NET SDK, creates an app that's only configured for HTTP/2.
 This is a good default when an app only supports traditional gRPC over HTTP/2. gRPC-Web, however, works with both HTTP/1.1 and HTTP/2.
 Some platforms, such as UWP or Unity, can't use HTTP/2.
 To support all client apps, configure the server to enable HTTP/1.1 and HTTP/2.

 Update the default protocol in `appsettings.json`: